 Dentistry is one of the oldest medical professions, dating back to 7000 B.C.
 As dental knowledge grew, aspiring dentists learned through apprenticeships that were often denied to women and people of color.
 When the first dental school opened in 1840, it would not teach people of color.
 According to the American Dental Education Association, the first Black dentist graduated dental school in 1869, and the first woman dental assistant started work in 1885.
-Check out these 5 trailblazers of dentistry who broke racial barriers.
+Check out these 5 Black dental pioneers who broke racial barriers in dentistry.

 The First Black Dentist: Robert Tanner Freeman

 Dr. Robert Tanner Freeman was one of the first professionally trained Black dentists in the United States.
 When he was a child in Washington D.C., he became friends with a local dentist, Dr. Henry Bliss Noble.
 Freeman later worked as an apprentice for Dr. Noble and was inspired to study dentistry.

 Freeman applied to several dental colleges, but every college rejected him because he was Black.
 However, he did not give up.
 In 1867, after Harvard Medical School opened its admissions to African Americans and other minorities, Freeman began studying dentistry.
 He earned his degree on May 18, 1869.

 After graduation, he returned to Washington D.C., and opened his own dental practice.
 Freeman became well-known in his community for his commitment to mentoring Black youth who were also interested in dentistry.
 He is a true Black dental pioneer!